 Planting & Care

 Before planting your pots, there are a few steps you can take to make your investments last as long as possible.
 One step you can take to increase the durability of you pottery is to seal any part of the pot that isn’t glazed, usually the inside and the bottom.
 We recommend that our customers pick up some concrete sealer from one of the big box stores and apply it prior to planting per product instructions.
 Even though the Vietnam Black Clay and Glazed pottery is rated to stay outside all year long, sealing any unglazed surface will only improve the durability of the pottery.
-When it comes to the Chinese Glazed pottery, sealing any unglazed surface is highly recommended since this pottery is more porous than the pottery from Vietnam.
+When it comes to the Chinese Glazed pottery, sealing any unglazed surface is mandatory since this pottery doesn’t have the same weathering properties as the pottery from Vietnam.

 When placing your pots in a landscape, do not place the pots directly on dirt or bark.
 These surfaces hold water and will cause the pots to absorb that water through its base during the winter months.
 Instead, place your pots on a solid, well-draining base like flagstone or gravel.
 If you are partially burying the pots in your landscape, dig a hole that is 8″-12″ wider than the pot and surround it with a medium to large gravel to promote good drainage.
 Failure to follow these steps can lead to the premature degradation of your pottery

 When planting your pots, there are a couple tips to keep in mind.
 DO NOT USE REGULAR DIRT IN YOUR POTS, USE ONLY POTTING SOIL.
 Regular dirt is too dense and doesn’t release moisture quickly enough.
 This WILL lead to premature degradation of the pottery and poor drainage.